awilli32/jsmini/01-Class-Activities/10-Advanced-Data-Storage-and-Retrieval/2/Activities/06-Stu_Chinook/README.md

 * Calculate the invoice items totals **sum(UnitPrice \* Quantity)** for each Billing Postal Code for the USA.

+* Expose the invoice item totals by zip code as a new endpoint using Flask.
+Call the endpoint whatever you'd like.

 **Use Pandas to query the data.**